Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Oklahoma City wins the 2026 Pro Basketball Finals, and "No" if they do not.
-The outcome is verified by the NBA.
-Trading opened on July 12, 2025, at 10:00 AM EDT, and the market will close and expire either when a title holder is declared or by June 29, 2028, at 10:00 AM EDT, with payouts projected 5 minutes after closing.
+This market resolves to 'Yes' if Oklahoma City wins the 2026 Pro Basketball Finals, with the outcome verified by NBA.com; otherwise, it resolves to 'No' as the event is mutually exclusive.
+The market opened on July 12, 2025, and will close after a champion is declared or by June 29, 2028, with projected payouts 5 minutes after closing.
+Insider trading by individuals associated with the league or teams, or those possessing material non-public information, is prohibited.

 Available Contracts